RobinLinus/coins-legacy/bitcoin-lite-network.md

 In comparison to regular SPV clients, lite nodes provide better security and privacy.
 Furthermore they can serve each other and contribute to the network.

 ## Overview: The Circle of Proofs
-The lite network enables *lite nodes* to sync quickly.
+The lite network allows *lite nodes* to sync quickly.
 There are four main concepts:

 - An ***output path*** is simply `block_index/tx_index/output_index`.
 A succinct pointer to address a particular output in the blockchain.
 Furthermore, SPV proofs prove output paths.
 - The ***set of UTXO paths*** is an efficient representation for the UTXO set via output paths.